Wesley-Kimeli-Kirui/DevShowcase/README.md

 Once you finish your setup.
 You need to put your website online!

-I highly recommend to use [Netlify](https://netlify.com) because it is super easy.#   d e v P o r t f o r l i o T e m p l a t e  
+I highly recommend to use [Netlify](https://netlify.com) because it is super easy.#�
- 